schibsted/spid-tech-docs/resources/articles/token-introspection.md

 :body

 As a resource server publishing APIs protected by OAuth, you need to verify the tokens received from clients.
-For tokens issued by SPiD, this can be done by a request to SPiD's introspection endpoint `/oauth/introspect`.
+For JWT access tokens issued by SPiD, this can be done in two ways:

+1. By a request to SPiD's introspection endpoint `/oauth/introspect`.
+1. By verifying the token signature and content locally.

+Non-JWT access tokens can only be introspected by sending a request to SPiD.

 ## Token introspection request